Infopercept/shuffle-workflows/README.md

+<h2>Best Practices from Infopercept on Malware Detection with YARA Rules and Shuﬄe SOAR</h2>

 Cloud security is the top priority at Amazon Web Services (AWS) and the security partner ecosystem plays a critical role in building and executing security capabilities.
 Infopercept Consulting is an AWS Partner which leverages open-source and building security solutions for customers.

 In this post, we will share how Infopercept is leveraging Shuﬄe, an open-source general purpose security automation platform that can be used for building security playbooks.